fluencelabs/nox/docs/src/backend/c_cpp/sdk_overview.md

 ~ $ clang --sysroot=/opt/wasi-sdk/ --target=wasm32-unknown-wasi -o module.wasm -nostartfiles -fvisibility=hidden -Wl,--no-entry,--export=allocate,--export=deallocate,--export=invoke,--allow-undefined -- *.c
 ```

-There `--export` directives for linker manage it to make three functions exported from module and `--allow-undefined` used for make it possible to import `write` and `flush` functions.
+There `--export` directives for linker manage it to make three functions exported from module and `--allow-undefined` used to make it possible to import `write` and `flush` functions.

 ### wasm32-unknwon-unknown